Ridiculous Joomla security misconceptions you should clear up now

 Don’t just let them be.
 Your client doesn’t want to spend more on upgrading or maintenance because they don’t understand the importance of this task.
 And when they get burnt, they’ll just come back to you.
 In the end, it’s still your job.
 And the task of cleaning up a hacked website is not as easy as preventing a hack attempt.

-Be a wise developer who strictly follows the security guidelines and be responsible to any Joomla websites you build (personally I think this should be made as a Hippocratic Oath for all developers).
+Be a wise developer who strictly follows the security guidelines and be responsible for any Joomla websites you build (personally I think this should be made as a Hippocratic Oath for all developers).

 I believe that many Joomla developers out there are very well aware of the state of Joomla and its secure level.
 However, the false beliefs above still happen and they need to be cleared up.